How to Plan A Perfect Fall Bike Ride on the Neuse River Greenway Trail in Raleigh, N.C.

 Need to know

-- In the summer, you won't want to travel far unless you have plenty of water on you (sunscreen, too!).
+- You won't want to travel far unless you have plenty of water on you (sunscreen, too!), especially on warmer days.

 - The greenway speed limit is 10 MPH—good etiquette calls for cyclists and skaters to slow down and give a verbal warning when passing slower trail users on the left.